dougeby/IntuneDocs/intune-classic/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 If you are unable to find answers by using online documentation, you can create an online support ticket.

-**Limit each support ticket to a single issue**.
-This helps us serve you better.
-Here's why:

-- Support engineers are likely to specialize in specific areas, and it's easier to identify the right subject matter experts to help with your issue.
-- Engineering teams can prioritize their work in product areas where the most incidents are being generated.
-- It's easier to escalate challenging issues to the correct resource.

 ### File a new support request
 As an IT admin, you can file a support ticket from the Azure portal by using the following steps: